Search This Blog

 It's that time of year again when I get the urge to make perler bead stuff.
 I cannot explain why I am like this, but I usually only do perler bead stuff in the winter.

 I prefer to do projects with the smaller beads because I often want to make hair clips or pins or magnets out of them and they just make cuter little things!
 I get my beads from Perler and Artkal.
 There was a really great place to get the mini beads, but they unfortunately went out of business.
-They were a US distributor of the Artkal beads, which originate overseas and with tarrifs and stuff, I'm sure they've gone up quite a bit on their prices.
+They were a US distributor of the Artkal beads, which originate overseas and with tariffs and stuff, I'm sure they've gone up quite a bit on their prices.
 Luckily I grabbed just about every color under the sun a few years ago and have plenty left!

 I decided since I am in a place now where the weather allows me to wear blazers and vests more than a couple of times a year, I will make some cute lapel pins.
 I love to wear flair on my vests and blazers, and I thought maybe some Perler bead pins would be cool.
 I may make some hairclips too, but I'm not sure.
 I get all of my patterns from Pinterest, or sometimes I will use a cross stitch pattern I already have.